In the portrait: Conny Sommer

 Anders: I don't understand why there are people who do NOT see these magical instruments as serious instruments.
 However, they have melodic limitations and are strictly diatonic, which is particularly problematic in music that modulates heavily.

-The Kalimba B11 Electric .
+The Kalimba B11 Elektro .
 Even though it is very limited melodically and harmonically, there are many possibilities for rhythmic and tonal development.

 Interview: Sascha (Team Hokema)